Ask any average adult what object they can’t leave the house without, and you’ll get, along with keys and wallets, a mobile phone as the answer.

 Data shows that as of 2023, 6.8 billion people own a smartphone, and that by 2027, that number will rise to 7.7 billion.

-These numbers only prove that mobile devices have crossed the border of being a luxury to becoming a basic necessity.
-If, in the past, our phones were only a mere instrument for communication, today we rely on them when we’re working, entertaining, and shopping.
+These numbers only prove that mobile devices have crossed the border from being a luxury to becoming a basic necessity.
+If, in the past, our phones were only mere instruments for communication, today, we rely on them when we’re working, entertaining, and shopping.

 Optimizing Forms for Mobile Devices

 The rise of smartphones, for instance, did not only make shopping easy for consumers.
 It was also a welcome addition to the already growing online shopping industry.

 Over time, not only were business owners busy tending to their brick-and-mortar and/or online stores, they began realizing the importance of mobile devices alongside other channels in reaching their customers.